cs-amy/project-codebase/README.md

 # Enhancing OCR Accuracy Through CNN-Based Deobfuscation of Adversarial Text

 ## Overview
-This project implements a CNN-based deobfuscation system as a preprocessing step for Optical Character Recognition (OCR).
+This is an MSc Computer Science project that implements a CNN-based deobfuscation system as a preprocessing step for Optical Character Recognition (OCR).
 The system is designed to counter adversarial text obfuscation techniques, where characters are deliberately transformed to confuse automated recognition while preserving human readability.

 Common obfuscation techniques include:
 - Replacing letters with look-alike characters (e.g., '@' for 'a', '0' for 'o')
 - Using characters from other scripts or alphabets
 - Using symbols that visually resemble standard characters
 - Inserting zero-width spaces or other invisible characters

+### The Project at a Glance
+This project focuses on improving Optical Character Recognition (OCR) accuracy by tackling the challenge of adversarial text obfuscation.
+Here's a comprehensive overview:

+**Core Problem:**
+The project addresses a significant challenge in text recognition systems: deliberate text obfuscation.
+This is when text is intentionally modified to fool automated systems while remaining readable to humans, using techniques like character substitution, alternative scripts, and invisible characters.

+**Proposed Solution:**
+The project implements a novel two-stage approach:
+1. A CNN-based deobfuscation system as a preprocessing step
+2. Traditional OCR (Tesseract) for final text recognition

+The key innovation is using deep learning (specifically CNNs) to "normalize" obfuscated text before passing it to OCR, rather than trying to modify the OCR system itself.

+**Project Implementation:**
+The project is being developed in phases:
+- **Phase 1 (Current)**: Focusing on single-character deobfuscation
+- **Phase 2 (Planned)**: Extending to word-level deobfuscation

+**Dataset:**
+The project uses a comprehensive dataset consisting of:
+- Regular characters: ~19,000 images
+- Obfuscated characters: ~19,400 images
+- Split 80/20 for training/testing
+- Uses multiple fonts (164 regular fonts, 73 obfuscated fonts)
+- Includes both computer-generated and handwritten samples

+**Technical Architecture:**
+- Uses PyTorch for deep learning implementation
+- Implements a CNN-based architecture for deobfuscation
+- Includes comprehensive training, evaluation, and inference pipelines
+- Has robust data preprocessing and augmentation
+- Includes detailed evaluation metrics (pixel-level, OCR-specific, visual comparisons)

+**Academic Foundation:**
+The project builds on recent research in adversarial text and OCR robustness, citing works from:
+- Akhtar et al. (2022) on adversarial text obfuscation attacks
+- Song and Shmatikov (2018) on fooling OCR systems
+- Imam et al. (2022) on enhancing OCR robustness

+**Practical Applications:**
+This research has potentially significant real-world applications in:
+- Content moderation systems
+- Security measures
+- Automated data extraction
+- Anti-spam systems
+- Digital forensics

 ## Problem Statement
 OCR systems face challenges from adversarial text obfuscation—deliberate transformations that confuse automated recognition while preserving human readability.
 These manipulations hinder accurate text extraction, reducing the effectiveness of security measures, content moderation, and automated data extraction systems.